Osorkon21/Bossfall/Bossfall ReadMe.txt

         - If you're wearing silver boots you must use kick attacks to damage Ghosts/Wraiths/etc.

-        - Exact Hand-to-Hand material formula can be found in the FORMULAS & TABLES section of the ReadMe.
+        - Full list of Hand-to-Hand material to-hit bonuses can be found in the FORMULAS & TABLES section of the ReadMe.

     HUMAN ENEMIES: